 A Lesson in Proper Yield Monitor Calibration

 Gary Wagner of AWG Farms in Minnesota is arguably the godfather of precision agriculture in the northern Corn Belt.
 I’d talked to him on the phone numerous times but never got to see him in person.
-That is until last month at the Precision Ag Summit in Jamestown, ND.
+That is until earlier this year at the Precision Ag Summit in Jamestown, ND.

 His subject was proper yield monitor calibration.
 This is a subject that’s near and dear to us, as we’ve puzzled over many years and articles as to why more yield monitors don’t get calibrated at the start of harvest.